nsg-ethz/SIDR/examples/multi_sdx/bgp_traces/README.md

 Packet capture of the multi SDX setup with different BGP advertisement settings and different order of SDX start up.

+Use the filter "bgp && frame.cap_len > 85" when looking at the files with wireshark to only see the relevant BGP messages.

 ## Policy Based Best Path

 * ***policy1_sdx1.pcapng*** and ***policy1_sdx2.pcapng*** - packet capture of the route server at sdx1 and sdx2. sdx1 was started before sdx2.